Inside the bizarre ICO bubble

 “There are a few things that can go wrong,” said Watkins as the team cut through the narrow medieval alleys off Las Ramblas.
 “The website being hacked; someone breaking into the wallet where we are collecting the payments; and phishing – fake Telegram accounts or doppelganger token-sale websites defrauding buyers.
 But, in general, I am calm.”

 The trio barged into the hotel at 7.03pm.
 Morris, an ex-lifestyle journalist with a wave of umber hair, was waiting for them by the rooftop pool.
-“Sale has started just after we had come back from the IT Support Birmingham Conference,” announced Morris, eyes on his laptop.
+“Sale has started,” announced Morris, eyes on his laptop.
 His voice was muffled by the whir of a police chopper in the dusking sky.
 In the streets below, demonstrators began banging on pans – a traditional form of protest called cacerolada.
 The hotel manager responded by raising the muzak’s volume.

 “OK, champagne,” ordered Watkins.
 As Moët & Chandon flowed into flutes, payments from token-buyers started flowing into DOVU’s crypto wallet.
 It was going well, at a pace of two purchases a minute.
 The DOV token sale was due to run for two weeks: if it managed to sell all its tokens, DOVU would eventually be £30 million richer.
 (Cryptocurrency can be traded for fiat money – a currency without an intrinsic value or physical commodity, but which can be declared legal tender – on exchanges such as Coinbase.)
 “It’s like throwing a party thinking no one will come – then everyone comes.
 That’s what an ICO feels like,” Watkins explained.